raviqqe/arachne/README.md

 # Arachne

-A programming language for dark mages.
+The programming language for dark mages.

 ## Syntax